 Music and the arts have always been important components of Jewish culture and they play a significant role in the overall school curriculum.
 We want our students to be acquainted with Jewish art in its many creative expressions.
 We also strive to give students many opportunities to express their feelings and connections to Judaism and to Israel through our art enrichment: music, dance, literature, arts and crafts.

-Shabbat and holidays is another essential ingredient in our curriculum.
+Shabbat, Israel and the holidays are another essential ingredient in our curriculum.
 Students in every level, from Pre-Kindergarten through Sixth grade, explore the themes and values of our festivals and holy days and experience them in many creative ways.

 Family Education Programs